BrandonLee24/BrandonLee24.github.io/_posts/2018-09-02-Cleveland-Browns-Waiver-Claims.md

 thumbnail: logo.png
 ---

 With first choice of all the players cut yesterday, the Cleveland Browns added 5 players, 1 on offense and 4 on defense.
 2 players cut by the Browns, cornerbacks Simeon Thomas and Mike Jordan, were claimed by teams today as well.
+In corresponding moves, the team waived OL Austin Reiter, DL Jamie Meder, DL Carl Nassib, LB Jermaine Grace, and DB Jeremiah Mckinnon.

 <br>